dakhama-mehdi/RDP-BruteForce-Blocker/README.md

 - Works without Active Directory
 - Fully local execution (no cloud dependency)

-## Designed for real-world environments

-- Standalone Windows servers
-- Exposed RDP / IIS / RDS
-- No Active Directory
-- No centralized security tools

-## Results
-Reduced brute force attacks by up to 97% on exposed Windows servers.

 ## Install

 This script must be executed with sufficient privileges and a proper setup.